brycewray/astro-site-legacy/src/pages/posts/2020/04/different-modes-different-code.md

 **But**&nbsp;.&nbsp;.&nbsp;.

 It was a different story for a post that *did* have at least one image.
-Ironically, "[So much for heroes](/posts/2020/02/so-much-for-heroes/)," the one about *getting rid of* hero images, does have an image: a screen capture to show how those hero images had looked.
+Ironically, “[So much for heroes](/posts/2020/02/so-much-for-heroes/),” the one about *getting rid of* hero images, does have an image: a screen capture to show how those hero images had looked.
 So I left it in the Gatsby-esque method, which meant the Markdown file would be `index.md` inside the directory `/src/pages/posts/2019/02/so-much-for-heroes/`, which also had that one image.

 Thankfully, there aren't *that* many posts left with images in them, so this wasn't as big a deal as it may seem.